top of page

 Beginnings

 During the First World War, soldiers were first equipped with gas masks to counter the early Chemical threat.
-However, as casualties mounted it became clear that blisters agents were also being used and soldiers were suffering because of gas contact with the skin, not just breathing it.
+However, as casualties mounted it became clear that blisters agents were also being used and soldiers were suffering because of contact with the skin, not just from breathing gas.
 During the Second World War, the Chemical Corps outfitted troops with specialty items to give them maximum protection against the gas threat.
-As we know now, the gas threat in WWII was non existent – however the U.S. Army was still taking precautions and issuing Anti Gas equipment and clothing to soldiers on nearly every major landing during the war.
-Many thought that with the Axis forces growing desperate they may resort to Chemical Weapons.
+As we know now, the gas threat in WWII was non-existent – however the U.S. Army was still taking precautions and issuing Anti-Gas equipment and clothing to soldiers for nearly every major landing during the war.
+Many worried that, with the Axis forces growing more and more desperate, they might resort to using Chemical Weapons.

 We will cover the U.S. Army’s effort to provide soldiers with protection for arguably one of the largest and most technically and methodically planned operations of the war, D-Day.

-In the beginning of the war, the U.S. Army fielded many uniforms that were deemed not suitable or needed additional protection from gas.
-These items generally were the Shirt, Flannel, OD which was a simple shirt with placket along the front.
-A later more practical open collar shirt was designed with troop input.
-These woollen flannel uniforms along with fatigue uniforms such as the Herringbone Twill Uniform, or the Parachutist Jacket & Trousers needed additional protection.
+In the beginning of the war, the U.S. Army fielded many uniforms that were deemed totally unsuitable or needed additional protection from gas.
+These items generally were the Shirt, Flannel, OD which was a simple shirt with a placket along the front.
+A later, more practical, open collar shirt was designed with troop input.
+These woolen flannel uniforms, along with fatigue uniforms such as the Herringbone Twill Uniform, or the Parachutist Jacket and Trousers, needed additional protection.

 1.jpg